14 smart home devices to save you money in 2020

 Here is a selection of smart home products that can save you money:

 The most obvious money-saving gadget for your smart home is the connected thermostat.
 These devices, like the Nest Learning Thermostat, or options from Honeywell and Ecobee, learn how you heat and cool your home, then take control in a bid to save you money.
 Some come with a relatively high initial cost (and installation fee) but their cost savings are claimed to be over 20 percent, so you will likely be financially better off in the long term.

 The Nest Learning Thermostat is priced at $250Google

 One of the most popular smart thermostats comes from Google-owned Nest.
 The company's $249 Learning Thermostat does exactly that - you install it and control it manually for the first few days, and once it has learn your heating and cooling preferences it takes control in a bid to lower your energy usage, and save you money.

-The Nest connects to a wide range of HVAC (heating, ventilation and air conditioning) systems, comes in four colors to suit your decor, and can be operated remotely via a smartphone and tablet app.
+Available in six colors, the Nest connects to a wide range of HVAC (heating, ventilation and air conditioning) systems, comes in four colors to suit your decor, and can be operated remotely via a smartphone and tablet app.
 Geofencing means the thermostat will lower the heating when you leave the house, and switch off the hot water when you are on holiday.

-New for 2018, Nest's Temperature Sensor lets the thermostat know the temperature of each room, rather than the Nest only knowing the temperature of its location, which is often the hallway.
+Nest's Temperature Sensor lets the thermostat know the temperature of each room, rather than the Nest only knowing the temperature of its location, which is often the hallway.
 Sensors cost $39 each, or a set of three costs $99.